annikadl/ResearchTrack1-assignment2/README.md

 To conclude, a launch file to start the whole simulation must be implemented.
 It also must include a parameter to select the size of the averaging window of the last node.

 ### set_target_client
-Is the action server that satisfies the first request.
+`set_target_client` is the action server that satisfies the first request.
 It implements a "graphic user interface" to let the user choose from the terminal either to:
 * set a new target point that the robot must reach.
 * maintain the same target as before **CHECK SE HA VERAMENTE SENSO OPPURE N0, ad esempio se il punto in cui viene spawnato il robot non corrisponde al target pre impostato (potrei cambiarlo a manina eventualmente) potrebbe avere senso**
 * cancel the goal previously chosen.